Vocabulary

 Vocabulary is also the key to reading comprehension.
 Readers cannot understand what they are reading without knowing what most of the words mean.
 As children learn to read more advanced texts, they must learn the meaning of new words that are not part of their oral vocabulary.

-Dr Deslea Konza says that the number and variety of words that children know in the preschool and initial years of schooling, is a significant predictor of reading comprehension in the middle and secondary years of schooling and of broader academic and vocational success.
+Dr Deslea Konza says the number and variety of words that children know in the preschool and initial years of schooling is a significant predictor of reading comprehension in the middle and secondary years of schooling and of broader academic and vocational success.

 Dr Deslea Konza on vocabulary in children